Siirry sisältöön

 Our operations focus on

-- reach carers both within and without formal support
+• reach carers both within and outside formal support systems

-- follow the social changes that affect families in informal care situations
+• monitor social changes affecting families in informal care situations

-- develop our operations so that we can better support families in informal care situations.
+• develop our operations to better support families in informal care situations

-Our operations include for example guidance and advice as well as training on issues related to informal care.
-Various development projects are carried out to support families in informal care situations.
-We also produce material for information and support.
+Our activities include, for example, providing guidance and advice, as well as training on issues related to informal care.
+We also carry out various development projects to support families in informal care situations.
+In addition, we produce informational and support materials.
+You can read more at our strategy(avautuu uuteen ikkunaan) (pdf).

 Become a member